Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 The data said overload.

-Paper surveys and manual workflows were creating random answer patterns beginning at the 34% completion mark, 60+ minute sessions, and families leaving before receiving the care they were promised.
+Paper surveys and manual workflows were creating random answer patterns beginning at the 34% completion mark, hours-long sessions, and families leaving before receiving the care they were promised.
 The research team assumed the issue was reading ability.
-It wasn't.
+That wasn't the full picture.

 What they assumed